lmrs2/bh-aisec/activities/04/readme.md

 Install [Kyverno policy engine](https://github.com/lmrs2/bh-aisec/blob/main/INSTALLATION.md#kyverno):

-Optional: Open a new terminal and monitor the logs for the admission controller and keep this terminal open:
+IMPORTANT: Open a new terminal and monitor the logs for the admission controller and keep this terminal open:

 ```shell
 # Replace 'kyverno-admission-controller-6dd8fd446c-4qck5' with the value for your installation (previous command).